 Enacting A Marshall Plan for the Midwest

 But while we were fighting and dying in the Middle East, those same political elites were letting our country get sucked dry by massive corporations who’ve shipped good jobs overseas and stripped our communities for parts.
 Missouri has been on the front lines, with our land and major industries being sold to multinational corporations, a living wage becoming harder to come by, and small businesses losing the chance to compete.

 Lucas believes that instead of wasting trillions of dollars on war and nation building overseas, we need to start nation building right here at home.
 In 1948, the United States enacted The Marshall Plan, helping Europe rebuild homes, infrastructure, industries, and whole cities after World War II.
 Lucas also personally witnessed the spending of billions of dollars building up Iraq and Afghanistan.

-After 40 years of devastation from unchecked monopoly power, Lucas Kunce thinks it’s time to invest here in the heartland, through a Marshall Plan for the Midwest to rebuild forgotten communities, make America a renewable energy exporter, create the next generation of energy jobs, and bring power back to American workers.
+After 40 years of devastation from unchecked monopoly power, Lucas Kunce thinks it’s time to invest here in the heartland, through a Marshall Plan for the Midwest to rebuild forgotten communities, make America a renewable energy exporter, create the next generation of good jobs, and bring power back to American workers.
 Instead of spending trillions of dollars on forever wars in the Middle East and printing billions of dollars every month to juice Wall Street, we’ll put our tax dollars into towns and cities here at home.

 Marshall Plan Our Forgotten Towns And Cities